 Art and Design

 The art plaza is a dynamic educational space consisting of three teaching areas.
-The spaces are designed to allow students to experience a variety of art forms ranging from painting to printmaking and sculpture to ceramics.
+The spaces are designed to allow pupils to experience a variety of art forms ranging from painting to printmaking and sculpture to ceramics.
 The department consists of three Art teaching staff all with a passion for creativity.

 Mrs J. Urquhart - Head of Faculty for Art and Technology